PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Relan let the question sink in.

 "You are young and strong and scary looking.
-They'll shoot you first.
+They'll definitely shoot you first.
 Me, I'm non-threatening."

 Relan still didn't climb onto the carriage.
 "What changed your mind?
 Isn't this what you pay taxes for?"

-The smile dropped off Boltac's face and he said, "The Duke ran away.
+The smile dropped from Boltac's face and he said, "The Duke ran away.
 Took his guards with him."

 Relan's mouth dropped open.
 "Can he do that?"